 I used the second type of moss on my wreath to make everything stand out.
 The miniatures you choose for your wreath are completely up to you (I used some clay pots and mini gnomes).
 Then, add on your mushroom pieces and fairy door to complete the look.

-Secure everything into place with hot glue.
+Secure everything in place with hot glue.

 NOTE: I also added moss around my door and in the window to give the wreath a complete look.
 You can add as much or as little as you would like to your version.
 DIY spring wreath ideas are meant to be vibrant and customized!